-The origins of these chocolate chip cookies is actually based on an urban legend that circulated widely via email in 1996.
-I tried the chocolate recipe and loved it, so I saved the recipe for the past 20 years and it’s easy to adapt for my children’s allergies.
+The origins of these chocolate chip cookies is actually based on an urban legend that circulated widely via email in the mid-1990s.
+I loved the recipe so much and made an egg-free, nut-free chocolate chip cookie recipe for us to enjoy.
+It’s also easy to make dairy-free as needed.

-Here’s a quick summary in case you haven’t heard about the $250 Chocolate Chip Cookies.
+Here’s a quick summary in case you haven’t heard about the $250 Chocolate Chip Cookies from the mid-1990s.
 A woman and her daughter were dining at a Neiman Marcus cafe in Dallas and they enjoyed some chocolate chip cookies so much, they asked the server if they could have a copy of the recipe.
 The server told them that it would cost “two fifty” and they agreed.

 The woman eventually discovered that the charge was actually $250 but she couldn’t get her money back.
-The woman decided to get even by sharing the recipe with all chocolate chip cookie lovers and encouraged everyone to make copies to share and people forwarded the recipe to everyone they knew via email until the story was debunked as a hoax.
+The woman decided to get even by sharing the recipe with all chocolate chip cookie lovers and encouraged everyone to make copies to share.
+People forwarded the recipe to everyone they knew via email until the story was debunked as an urban legend hoax.

 Out of curiosity I made the $250 chocolate chip recipe back in 1996 and loved it so much.
 The $250 chocolate chip recipe is different from typical chocolate chip cookie recipes for a few reasons:

-- The $250 chocolate chip cookie uses ground up oats to replace some of the wheat flour so you get some extra fiber but without the coarse texture of typical oatmeal cookies.
+- The $250 chocolate chip cookie uses ground up oats to replace some of the wheat flour.
+You get some extra fiber but without the coarse texture of typical oatmeal cookies.
 I use my blender to pulse some oatmeal to make the oat flour.

 - My original copy of the $250 chocolate chip cookie makes an enormous amount of cookies.
 I’ve halved the recipe and it barely fits inside my stand mixer.
-I also want to get in and out of the kitchen quickly so I make giant cookie dough balls which bake into immensely satisfying cookies.
+I make giant cookie dough balls which bake into immensely satisfying cookies.

-- I realized that the reason that the cookies turn out great is that I don’t follow the recipe exactly and added some of the chocolate chip cookie baking tips I learned in middle school home economics class (LOL).
+- I realized that the reason that the cookies turn out great is that I added some of the chocolate chip cookie baking tips I learned from home economics (LOL).

 - Be sure to chill the dough, that’s an important step!
 The cookies will taste and look a lot better if you chill them at least 30 minutes.

 Allergy Aware Chocolate Chip Cookies

-I’ve adapted the recipe so that it’s egg free by replacing eggs with my favorite egg substitute for cookies, a combination of oil, water, and baking powder.
-It’s also easy to omit the nuts to make the cookie nut-free.
-I added raisins to make up for the volume and for extra flavor and chewiness.
+I’ve adapted the recipe so that it’s egg-free by replacing eggs with my favorite egg substitute for cookies, a combination of oil, water, and baking powder.
+It’s also easy to omit the nuts to make nut-free chocolate chip cookies.
+I added raisins for extra flavor and chewiness.

-When I need to bake milk free, I replace butter with Earth Balance buttery sticks.
+When I need to bake milk-free, I replace butter with Earth Balance buttery sticks.
 Of all the products I’ve tried, that has the best taste and performs the best but contains soy.
 You can probably substitute the butter with olive oil, which I discovered tastes great in my Olive Oil Chocolate Chip Cookies, Nut-free & Dairy-free recipe!